True orthodontic emergencies are rare, but when they occur we are available to you.

 Using a pencil eraser, push the poking wire down or place wax on it so that it is no longer poking.

-You should get some emergency orthodontic treatment in Ann Arbor when you have problems with your orthodontic appliances.
+You should get some emergency orthodontic treatment in Ann Arbor, Chelsea, Dexter, Saline, and Taylor, MI, when you have problems with your orthodontic appliances.
 Some of the common situations include loose brackets, poking wires, mouth sores, and lost aligner trays.

 Yes.
-If you have a broken bracket, you have might want to get help from an emergency orthodontist in Ann Arbor.
+If you have a broken bracket, you have might want to get help from an emergency orthodontist.
 There are still some DIY solutions, but you should get in touch with our office to get better directions and set an appointment.

-Contact our emergency orthodontist in Ann Arbor as soon as you feel something odd with your braces or aligner.
+Contact our emergency orthodontist as soon as you feel something odd with your braces or aligner.
 Anything related to a wire that pokes the side of your cheeks, mouth sores, loose or broken brackets, and more situations that alarm you.
 It’s better to be safe than sorry.

 The most common orthodontic emergency might be a broken or loose bracket because many patients like to eat foods that can damage their braces.
 A close second is a lost aligner or retainer tray because many patients forget their case and accidentally throw away their trays during mealtimes.